 Days off: Saturday, Sunday, and statutory holidays

-Come work as a Concurrent Disorder Clinician with Vancouver Coastal Health (VCH)!
+Come work as a Concurrent Disorder Clinician - Youth & Young Adults with Vancouver Coastal Health (VCH)!

-Vancouver Coastal Health is looking for a Concurrent Disorder Clinician with a Master's Degree in a Behavioural Health discipline to join the Richmond Family Access Support Team (R-FAST) Program team in Richmond, BC.
+Vancouver Coastal Health is looking for a Concurrent Disorder Clinician with a Master's Degree in a Behavioural Health discipline to join the Richmond Family Access Support Team (R-FAST), Richmond Mental Health Services in Richmond, BC.
 Apply today to join the team!

 As a Concurrent Disorder Clinician at Vancouver Coastal Health you will:

-- Deliver services to clients experiencing various levels of substance misuse and mental disorders.
+- Works within a multi/interdisciplinary team and as part of a broader integrated system to deliver services to clients experiencing various levels of substance misuse and mental disorders.

-- Provide independent substance abuse and mental health screening and comprehensive assessments including DSM IV diagnosis.
+- Provides independent substance abuse and mental health screening, and comprehensive assessments including DSM IV diagnosis.

-- Provide appropriate treatment/support including individual and group therapy, couples and family therapy, and education.
+- Provides appropriate treatment/support including individual and group therapy, couples and family therapy, and education.

-- Identify the client’s motivation and their stage in the treatment process and encourages engagement in treatment.
+- Identifies the client’s motivation and their stage in the treatment process.

-- Participate in case conferences, team meetings, continuing education, and/or corporate initiatives and engage in on-going team planning, development, evaluation and quality improvement activities.
+- Participates in case conferences, team meetings, continuing education, and/or corporate initiatives and engages in on-going team planning, development, evaluation and quality improvement activities.